Facilities at Taronga Zoo include:

-This free map caters to different types of disabilities and focuses on the facilities Taronga Zoo offers, grouping them into six categories: soundscape, tranquil area, picnic area, tactile, low light and café/eateries.
-These facilities are shown on the map with a symbol.
+This free map caters to different types of disabilities, grouping Taronga's facilities into six categories: soundscape, tranquil area, picnic area, tactile, low light and café/eateries.
 The map also includes steep and gentle slopes, doors, stairs and a variety of other symbols.

 Taronga Zoo is on a site of 28 hectares and the topography is quite steep in areas.
 Although all paths are bitumen and lateral paths relatively level, some connecting paths linking various levels are steep.

-For advice on the best routes, please contact the visitor information centre or switchboard 02 9969 2777.
+For advice on the best routes, please contact the visitor information centre or switchboard on (02) 9969 2777.

 The Sky Safari cable car can accommodate wheelchairs up to a width of 610mm.
-A lift is available to transport visitors with disabilities from wharf/street level to the lower Sky Safari terminal.
+A lift is available to transport guests with disabilities from wharf/street level to the lower Sky Safari terminal.

-Taronga Conservation Society Australia reserves the right to close the Sky Safari in the event of any required maintenance, adverse weather, during construction and at anytime TCSA deems it unsafe to operate.
+Taronga reserves the right to close the Sky Safari in the event of any required maintenance, adverse weather, during construction and at anytime Taronga deems it unsafe to operate.

 Access to Shows